River-Mochi/AchievementFixer/README.md

   - `[Unlock Selected]` immediately marks it completed.
   - `[Clear Selected]`  resets a single achievement (back to not completed).
 - `[DEBUG: Reset All]` wipes all achievement progress (useful for testing).
 If you click this by accident, you can use the Unlock button to get them back.

-## Notes
-- Some achievements shown on Steam are not available until DLCs are released (e.g., 6 from Bridges & Ports).
-- If an achievement doesn’t pop right away, a game restart sometimes helps (CS2 quirk).

 ## Compatibility
 - Safe to remove anytime; does not touch saves.